Guidelines for evaluators

 We want you to evaluate the most recent/relevant version of the paper/project that you can access.
 If you see a more recent version than the one we shared with you, please let us know.

-Publishing and signing reviews: considerations and exceptions
+Publishing evaluations: considerations and exceptions

 You can reserve some "sensitive" content in your report to be shared with only The Unjournal management or only the authors, but we hope to keep this limited.